aroma.affymetrix 2.5.0

 Last updated: 2010-11-22

 We always prioritize availability, generality, correctness, reproducibility, traceability and stability of the user as well as the developer API over speed performance.
-We believe that performance can always be improved after a method has been implemented in the first place and proven correct.
+We believe that performance can always be improved after a method has been implemented in the first place and proved correct.
 Sometimes the performance improvements requires changes in the API.
 Here are a some performance improvement we would like to implement:

 Created on: 2010-05-03